nickgasperi/spotify-personal-streaming-analysis/README.md

 ### **How I Listened: Streaming Behaviors**

-* The percentage of songs skipped peaked in 2018–2019, when more than half of all tracks played were skipped before completion.
+* The percentage of songs I skipped before completing peaked in 2019, after skipping 54% of tracks played before completion.
 Starting in 2020, my skip rate steadily declined, dropping to 35% in 2024.
+* From 2020-2024, I completed more songs than I skipped.

 <p align = "left">
   <img src = "images/spotify-skipped-finished-songs.png">